BAMM is an enhanced system for the surveillance of maternal deaths in Belgium.

 The timeline below demonstrates the 'flow' of the BAMM system in case of a maternal death.

 The quality coordinator(s) of the hospital organises and takes the lead in this local analysis.
-If the hospital quality coordinator is not available or does not feel confident to perform a retrospective analysis of such a serious event, the hospital can use the services of an external quality coordinator.
-BAMM has a partnership and good experience with Ms. Evelien Raman.
-This information is without obligation.
+If the hospital quality coordinator is not available or does not feel confident to perform a retrospective analysis of such a serious event, the BAMM officer can take over.

 All caregivers involved in the care of the deceased mother are invited to take part in the local analysis.
 This takes place in group with all caregivers together.
 Or with every caregiver individually, which we would recommend.